Roarster31/hci-forms/readme.md

 Install node and then inside this dir run `npm install` to install dependencies.

-Then type `node run.js -all` to run all generators.
+Then type `node run.js --all` to run all generators.

 or